Samar2355/Pythonic-Arthemic-Parser-in-C/README.md

-# Pythonic-Arthemic-Parser-in-C
+# Pythonic-Arithemic-Parser-in-C
-created a arthemic parser in c
+Created a Pythonic Arithmetic Parser, but in C language